celery/celery/docs/userguide/canvas.rst

 - Immutable subtasks

-    As we have learned signatures can be partial, so that arguments can be added to the existing arguments, but you may not always want that, for example if you don't want the result of the previous task in a chain.
+    Signatures can be partial so arguments can be added to the existing arguments, but you may not always want that, for example if you don't want the result of the previous task in a chain.